 Drum sanders are hefty, heavy walk-behind sanders that are made for fast, high-volume production.
 With a drum sander, you can easily remove finish and stain from the floor.
 These large and powerful sanding machines also come with built-in dust containment.
 The same ones the pros use aren’t commonly available to rent.

-Even the drum and belt sanders available to rent are unwieldy until you get the hang of them.
-A pro can show you how it’s done – what to do and what not to do.
 They’ll explain how you should never start with the drum down in contact with the floor.
 They’ll show you how to always be moving the machine before gently easing down the drum to the floor to avoid causing a dip.

 Orbital Sanders

-After using the drum sander, you’ll want to run an orbital sander to blend the scratch pattern.
+After using the drum sander, run an orbital sander to blend the scratch pattern.
 Orbital sanders can reach corners and areas unreachable by a drum sander.
 These machines are smaller, circular or square sanders that you can use to completely sand the floor, but it will take much longer if you don’t use a drum sander first.
-The benefit of going the distance with an orbital sander is that there’s less risk that you’ll do damage.

 Read about the best orbital sander.